-To donate to CHPCA on Giving Tuesday please click here or contact us at email@example.com.
+To donate to CHPCA this Giving Tuesday please click here or contact us at [email protected].

 As COVID-19 continues to cause concern for our everyday welfare, the future has never felt so unpredictable.
 These are challenging times for everyone, as we deal with a global pandemic.
 While there’s a lot of uncertainty, we know that we need to adapt quickly to our changing reality.
 Now, more than ever, Canadians need access to hospice palliative care and support for caregivers.
 CHPCA is participating in #GivingTuesday which is a global movement for giving and volunteering, taking place each year after the busy retail Black Friday that many charities and non-profits now consider the beginning of the giving season.
 Our campaign is executed digitally over social media on our website, FaceBook, and Twitter.

 For our #GivingTuesday 2020 campaign, our theme is “Saying Goodbye”.
 Because of so many restrictions on visitation, travel and gathering size, many people have not been able to say goodbye to their loved ones as they passed away.
 The CHPCA is offering Canadians the opportunity to Say Goodbye to a loved one that has passed during the pandemic by adding their loved one’s name to our Saying Goodbye Memorial Wall.